rhyslee211/VirtualDeck/README.md

 * Running python and other applications
 * Running advertisements

-## Prerequisites
+## Built With

 * [![JavaScript][JavaScript]][JavaScript-url]
 * [![Node][Node]][Node-url]
 * [![Express][Express]][Express-url]

-## To run clone the repository and run the following commands.
+## To run install Node JS and clone the repository.
+Then run the following commands.

 ```powershell
 npm install